boldbi/bold-bi-docs/docs/faq/how-to-show-a-specific-column-based-on-users.md

     ![hide expression](/static/assets/faq/images/show-query.png)

-3. Then, you need to [configure](/working-with-data-sources/data-modeling/configuring-expression-columns/#configuring-expression-column-in-widgets) this new column to your grid widget.
-Click the preview option and when switching the user in preview mode, the column value is updated based on the user level custom attribute.
+3. Next, you need to [configure](/working-with-data-sources/data-modeling/configuring-expression-columns/#configuring-expression-column-in-widgets) this new column in your grid widget.
+Click on the preview option, and when you switch the user to preview mode, the column value will be updated based on the user's custom attribute level.

     ![hide output for first user](/static/assets/faq/images/show-output-for-first-user.png)